-Have questions about UNC Kenan-Flagler’s Executive MBA Programs?
+Have questions about UNC Kenan-Flagler’s Weekend Executive MBA?
 Here are answers to some frequently asked questions.
 Can't find the answer you're looking for?
 Reach out to us anytime!

-The Weekend MBA Program’s hybrid model combines in-person class residencies every third weekend in Chapel Hill with online learning in between, keeping you engaged.
+The Weekend Executive MBA Program’s hybrid model combines in-person class residencies with virtual class weekends, offering working professionals flexibility while maximizing the personal transformation and skills development gained through an immersive, residential learning experience.
 Ambitious working professionals from around the country can integrate the MBA into their busy work and personal lives.
-Students often find that the weekend residencies allow them to focus on the program without distractions and the structure offers greater flexibility for work and personal commitments between classes.
+Students often find that the weekend residencies allow them to focus on the program without distractions and the monthly class schedule offers greater flexibility for work and personal commitments between classes.
 In addition to selecting from a wide array of electives, Weekend MBA students can choose a concentration in strategy and leadership, strategy and entrepreneurship, finance or marketing.
+Applicants must have a minimum of five years of work experience; and students typically enter the program with an average of 12 years of experience.

-The Evening MBA meets weekly on campus in Chapel Hill.
-Working professionals who live within the metro area and who want the benefit of more regular class meetings can complete the Evening MBA while balancing their work and life responsibilities.
+The Evening Executive MBA meets weekly on campus in Chapel Hill.
+Working professionals with at least two years of work experience (five years preferred) who live within the metro area and who want the benefit of more regular class meetings can complete the Evening MBA while balancing their work and life responsibilities.

 Yes.
 The UNC Kenan-Flagler Business School offers a portfolio of programs that enable students with a range of backgrounds, objectives and scheduling requirements to access UNC Kenan-Flagler’s top-ranked MBA.
 Whichever program you choose to pursue, you’ll receive the same degree.

-Executive MBA programs allow experienced professionals to earn an MBA while working full-time, without sacrificing salary or career progression.
-On average, UNC’s Executive MBA students are about eight years older than our full-time MBAs.
-Though core coursework is similar across our MBA programs, professors in our Executive MBA Programs adapt their approach to take advantage of the professional experience their students bring to the classroom, often asking students to bring in real-word work challenges to study and problem-solve.
-As a student in an Executive MBA program, you’ll be able to turn to your cohort to seek solutions for challenges you currently face at work and you’ll be able to apply the knowledge and skills you acquire immediately in your career.
+Our MBA programs for working professionals will allow you to earn an MBA while working full-time, without sacrificing salary or career progression.
+On average, our Executive MBA students are about nine years older than our full-time MBAs.
+Though core coursework is similar across our MBA programs, professors in our MBA programs for professionals adapt their approach to take advantage of the real-life experience their students bring to the classroom, often asking students to bring in their own work challenges to study and problem-solve.
+As a student in the Weekend Executive MBA program, you’ll be able to turn to your cohort to seek solutions for challenges you currently face at work and you’ll be able to apply the knowledge and skills you acquire immediately in your career.

 After graduation, you can take additional elective courses for a nominal fee.
 This allows you to update your skills and knowledge throughout your career.

 Yes.
-All UNC Kenan-Flagler MBA programs, including both Executive MBA formats, are fully accredited by AACSB International (Association to Advance Collegiate Schools of Business), the premier accrediting agency for business schools.
+All UNC Kenan-Flagler MBA programs – Full-Time, Online, and our three Executive programs – are fully accredited by AACSB International (Association to Advance Collegiate Schools of Business), the premier accrediting agency for business schools.

 UNC Kenan-Flagler’s Executive Development programs offer non-degree business courses and seminars lasting a few days to several weeks.
 These highly ranked programs take an innovative approach to leadership development, business strategy and skills acquisition for executives.